magicmark/programming-protips-wiki/src/protips/provide-typechecker-errors.md

 ---
-title: Copy and paste the error message from the typechecker (e.g. TypeScript, Flow) when using supression statements
+title: Copy and paste error messages from the typechecker when using suppression statements
 tags: ['typechecker', 'supression-statements']
 ---